mark-diaz/Digit-Classifier/README.md

 - This project utilizes Digital Signal Processing and Machine Learning techniques to classify motion patterns: in this specific use case: digits!
 - It utilizes the ARM-Based STM32 Microcontroller and its on-board accelerometer
 	- This board had 2 megabytes of Flash memory with 786 Kilobytes of SRAM
 - This project is written in C and utilizes the STM Cube IDE
+- For a more detailed overview my system design please see `APPENDIX.md`
+- For an example console output through model training and classification please see `Console_Output.txt`

 #### System Design:
 ```mermaid
 flowchart LR